-- Study about designing web pages and understand the difference between UI and UX Design. - To understand the concept of UX design and how it has evolved Able o to understand UX design process and methodology. - Learning the Importance and scope of Interaction design, User centered design
+- Study about designing web pages and understand the difference between UI and UX Design. - Understand the concept of UX design and how it has evolved - Understand UX design process and methodology. - Learn the Importance and scope of Interaction design, User centered design